 Creditor Meetings in Creditors’ Voluntary Liquidation

-A CVL requires a meeting of creditors and this is sometimes called a Section 98 meeting, after the relevant section of the Insolvency Act 1986.
+A CVL necessitates a meeting of creditors, also known as a Section 98 meeting, named after the relevant section of the Insolvency Act 1986.

-They can also set up a liquidation committee – similar to that which can be established in a compulsory liquidation, to act as a conduit between the insolvency practitioner and all creditors.
+Additionally, creditors can establish a liquidation committee, similar to that formed in a compulsory liquidation, to facilitate communication between the insolvency practitioner and all creditors.

-Creditors are able to vote if they have submitted a proof of debt and lodged a proxy if needed.
-A majority in value of those present and voting, in person or by proxy, is required to pass a resolution.
+Creditors are eligible to vote only after submitting proof of debt and, if necessary, lodging a proxy form.
+A resolution can be passed if a majority in value of those present and voting, either in person or by proxy, approves it.

-Value refers to the amount of money they are owed.
-The chair calculates this after checking the proofs of debt and proxy forms which are submitted.
+Value refers to the amount of money owed to each creditor.
+The chair calculates this figure after reviewing the submitted proofs of debt and proxy forms.

 Creditor Meetings in Company Voluntary Arrangement

-If they agree to the CVA, creditors lose their right to take legal action against the company to recover their debts.
-They have to weigh up whether it is better to accept often lower payments of the CVA compared to what they are owed against possible compulsory winding up, where they may receive little if any return.
+Accepting the CVA implies that creditors relinquish their right to take legal action against the company to recover their debts.
+They must carefully consider whether accepting the proposed reduced payments under the CVA is preferable to the possibility of compulsory winding up, where they may receive minimal or no return on their investments.

-Once the CVA proposal has been accepted, the insolvency practitioner is required to produce a report within four days.
-This details what was covered in the meeting and how the voting went.
-The report is sent to all unsecured creditors and also to the court – it then be becomes legally binding on all parties.
+Once the CVA proposal has gained the necessary approvals, the insolvency practitioner is obligated to produce a comprehensive report within four days.
+This report outlines the proceedings of the meetings and the voting outcomes.
+The report is distributed to all unsecured creditors and the court, making the CVA legally binding on all parties involved.

 Creditor Meetings in Administration

-If the proposals are voted in, a creditors’ committee may be established to help the administrator.
+- A creditors’ committee may be formed to assist the administrator.